MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 >*Applies to: Azure Information Protection, Office 365*

-Before you deploy Azure Information Protection for your organization, make sure that you have accounts for users and groups in the cloud and that they have one or more email addresses.
-The email address is a requirement for the data protection service, Azure Rights Management.
+Before you deploy Azure Information Protection for your organization, make sure that you have accounts for users and groups in Azure AD.

+There are different ways to create these users and groups, which include:

+- You create the users in the Office 365 admin center, and the groups in Exchange Online admin center.

+- You create the users in the Azure portal.

-You can create these users and groups directly in Office 365 with Exchange Online, or you can create them on-premises and synchronize them from Active Directory Domain Services (AD DS).
+- You create the users and groups on-premises and synchronize them from Active Directory Domain Services (AD DS) to Azure AD.

+- You create the users and groups in another directory and synchronize them to Azure AD.

-## Group type supported by Azure Rights Management
+## Azure Rights Management requirements for groups

-You can use any type of group (for example, security, distribution, Office 365).
-The only requirement is that the group has an email address.
+To authorize members of a group, the Azure Rights Management service can use any type of group in Azure AD that has an email address.
 This is often referred to as a mail-enabled group.

+For example, you can use mail-enabled security group, a distribution group, and an Office 365 group.

-## Email address requirements for Azure Rights Management
+## Azure Rights Management requirements for users

-The Azure Rights Management service from Azure Information Protection uses the email address to identify accounts.
-More specifically, it uses the **Azure AD proxyAddress** attribute, which stores all email addresses for an account.
+The Azure Rights Management service uses two attributes in Azure AD to authorize users: **Azure AD proxyAddress** and **UserPrincipalName**.

-This attribute can be populated in different ways.
+The **Azure AD proxyAddress** attribute stores all email addresses for an account and can be populated in different ways.
 For example, a user in Office 365 that has an Exchange Online mailbox will automatically have an email address that is stored in this attribute.
 If you assign an alternative email address an Office 365 user, it is also saved in this attribute.
-It can also be populated by email addresses that are synchronized from on-premises accounts.
+It can also be populated by the email addresses that are synchronized from on-premises accounts.

+The **UserPrincipalName** attribute is used only when an account doesn't have values in the **Azure AD proxyAddress** attribute.
+For example, you create a user in the Azure portal, or a user for Office 365 that doesn't have a mailbox.

 ## Using accounts from Active Directory on-premises for Azure Rights Management